klum-dsl/klum-ast/wiki/Validation.md

 Resulting objects can be automatically be validated.
-This is controlled via two annotations `@Validate` and `@Validation`.
+This is controlled via the `@Validate` annotation.

-TODO: Will be removed with #276

-# `@Validation`
+# On classes
+`@Validate` on classes behaves exactly like `@Validate` on fields, but is applied to all fields of the class not yet having an annotation, i.e. all not explicitly marked fields are validated against Groovy truth
-`@Validation` controls validation on Class level.
-Using the `option` value, the handling of unmarked fields can be configured.
-With `IGNORE_UNMARKED`, the default setting, only those fields are validated that have been marked with the `@Validate` annotation.
-With `VALIDATE_UNMARKED`, all non-annotated fields are validated against Groovy truth (i.e. numbers must be non-zero, collections and Strings non-empty and other objects not null).
+ (i.e. numbers must be non-zero, collections and Strings non-empty and other objects not null).

- `mode` controls _when_ validation should happen.
-The default is `AUTOMATIC` which automatically validates objects at the end of the `create()` method.
-By setting this to `MANUAL` validation must be manually initiated using the `validate()` method.
-This can be used to defer the validation if the final objects is to be assembled in multiple steps.

- The same effect as `Option.MANUAL` can be achieved for *single instances* by using the `manualValidation(boolean)` method.

-# `@Validate`
+# On fields
 The `@Validate` annotation controls validation of a single field.
-If the annotation is not present, the `@Validation.mode` controls whether this field will be evaluated.
+If the annotation is not present, the presence on the class
+ controls whether this field will be evaluated.
 If present, the `value` field contains the actual validation criteria.
  This can be one of the following:

  * `Validate.GroovyTruth` (default), to validate this field against Groovy Truth
- * `Validate.Ignore` excludes this field from validation, this can be necessary when the validation option is set to `VALIDATE_UNMARKED`
+ * `Validate.Ignore` excludes this field from validation, this only makes sense when the class itself is marked with `@Validate`
  * A closure that takes a single argument, the value of the field.
 This closure must either be a single expression that is evaluated against Groovy Truth or else an `assert` statement itself.